Roque Mesa

-Roque Mesa Quevedo ([ˈroke ˈmesa]; born 7 June 1989) is a Spanish professional footballer who plays as a midfielder for Real Valladolid.
+Roque Mesa Quevedo ([ˈroke ˈmesa]; born 7 June 1989) is a Spanish professional footballer who plays as a midfielder.

 Club career

 Early career

-Born in Telde, Gran Canaria, Canary Islands, Mesa joined Levante UD's youth system in 2005 after having already made his senior debut with UD Telde.
-He was promoted to the reserves in the 2007–08 season, in the Tercera División, but left the club in the middle of 2009 and signed for AD Huracán.
+Born in Telde, Gran Canaria, Canary Islands, Mesa joined Levante's youth system in 2005 after having already made his senior debut with Telde.
+He was promoted to the reserves in the 2007–08 season, in the Tercera División, but left the club in the middle of 2009 and signed for Huracán.

-On 26 January 2010, Mesa joined CD Tenerife B of the Segunda División B.
+On 26 January 2010, Mesa joined Tenerife B of Segunda División B.

 Las Palmas

-In 2010, Mesa signed with another reserve team, UD Las Palmas Atlético in the fourth level, being promoted to the main squad the following year.
-On 8 October 2011 he appeared in his first game as a professional, starting in a 2–1 away win against RC Celta de Vigo in the Segunda División.
+In 2010, Mesa signed with another reserve team, Las Palmas Atlético in the fourth level, being promoted to the main squad the following year.
+On 8 October 2011 he appeared in his first game as a professional, starting in a 2–1 away win against Celta de Vigo in the Segunda División.

-Mesa finished the campaign with 22 appearances (ten starts, 947 minutes of action) and, on 31 August of the following year, he was loaned to CD Atlético Baleares of the third division.
+Mesa finished the campaign with 22 appearances (ten starts, 947 minutes of action) and, on 31 August of the following year, he was loaned to Atlético Baleares of the third division.
 Subsequently, he returned to Las Palmas with its B side, recently promoted to the third tier.

 On 28 November 2013, Mesa signed a new four-year deal which ran until 2017, and was definitely promoted to the first team in July of the following year.
-He scored his first professional goal on 1 November 2014, netting his team's second in a 2–1 home victory over Albacete Balompié.
+He scored his first professional goal on 1 November 2014, netting his team's second in a 2–1 home victory over Albacete.

 Mesa appeared in 35 matches and scored four goals during the season, which ended in promotion to La Liga after a 13-year absence.
 He made his debut in the Spanish top flight on 22 August 2015, in a 1–0 loss at Atlético Madrid.

-Mesa scored his first goal in the competition on 23 September 2015, the first in a 2–0 home win against Sevilla FC.
+Mesa scored his first goal in the competition on 23 September 2015, the first in a 2–0 home win against Sevilla.